DruhanShah/Chess-local/README.md

 A standard chessboard display that can move pieces with clicks.
 Drag-and-drop implementation is a WIP.
 For the rules, the movement patterns of the pieces, checks, absolute pins, castling, pawn promotion and _en passant_ have been added.
 Relative pins don't need to be implemented because they are still legal moves, you'll just lose a queen or so.
-Added Checkmate, Stalemate and Threefold Repetition results.
+Added Checkmate, Stalemate, 50-move-rule and Threefold Repetition results.
 The game can finally end!
-Draw by 50-move-rule and Insufficient Material are WIPs.
-Also, planning on making 50-move-rule and threefold repetition confirmation a little more efficient.
+Draw by Insufficient Material are WIPs.

 ## To-Do List

-- Complete FEN support for the C++ program
-- Draw by 50-Move-Rule
 - Draw by Insufficient Material
+- Flip board functionality
+- Sounds for piece moves
-- Not checking every move for Threefold Repetition
+- Multiple themes for appearance
 - Drag-and-Drop moves
-- Sounds for piece moves
+- Complete FEN support for the C++ program (maybe even the JavaScript program)